Israel's Netanyahu would win early election - poll

+MOSCOW The Russian embassy in the Syrian capital of Damascus was shelled on Thursday and Friday but no one was hurt, Russia's foreign ministry said in a statement.

-JERUSALEM Israeli Prime Minister Benjamin Netanyahu would win an election if it were held now, an opinion poll showed on Monday as he weighs strategy towards Iran's nuclear programme and speculation grows that he will seek a renewed public mandate.
+JERUSALEM Israel's Prime Minister Benjamin Netanyahu would win an election were it held now, an opinion poll showed on Monday, as he weighs his strategy towards Iran's nuclear programme and speculation grows that he will seek a renewed public mandate.

-The next parliamentary election in Israel is not due until October 2013, but the right-wing premier signalled on Sunday he was considering moving up the ballot.
+The next parliamentary election in Israel is not due until October 2013, but Netanyahu signalled on Sunday he was considering moving up the ballot.

-A slew of commentators, citing cracks in the governing coalition over formulating a new law that could force ultra-Orthodox Jews to serve in the conscript military, said Netanyahu may opt for an election as early as August or September.

-On Saturday, a former Israeli spymaster branded the country's leaders as "messianic", in the strongest criticism yet from a security veteran of threats to launch a pre-emptive war to disable Iranian nuclear sites.
+On Saturday, a former Israeli spymaster branded the country's leaders as "messianic", in the strongest criticism yet from a security veteran of threats to launch a pre-emptive war.

-But a poll conducted on Sunday night and published in the popular Yedioth Ahronoth daily showed Netanyahu's Likud party winning 30 of 120 parliamentary seats if a ballot were held now, up from the 27 it currently holds.
+But an opinion poll conducted on Sunday night and published in the popular Yedioth Ahronoth daily showed Netanyahu's right-wing Likud party winning 30 of 120 parliamentary seats if a poll were held now, up from the 27 it currently holds.

+A slew of commentators, citing cracks in the governing coalition over formulating a new law that could force ultra-Orthodox Jews to serve in the conscript military, said Netanyahu may opt to set the election date as early as August or September.

 Such a result would make him the leader of the largest faction and the likely candidate to form the next government.

-No one party has ever won an outright parliamentary majority in an Israeli general election, and the poll indicated that would not change in the next ballot.

-According to the survey, right-wing parties would control 61 parliamentary seats compared with 66 at present, giving Netanyahu a governing majority he would likely attempt to widen with centrist factions.

-Israel's main opposition Kadima party - now the largest in parliament according to the poll - would drop from 28 seats to 11.
-The centrist Kadima recently replaced its leader, former Foreign Minister Tzipi Livni, with ex-defence chief Shaul Mofaz.
+According to the poll, Israel's main opposition Kadima party, currently the largest in parliament, would drop from 28 seats to 11.
+Kadima, a centrist party, recently replaced its leader, former Foreign Minister Tzipi Livni, with ex-defence chief Shaul Mofaz.

 The survey showed the Labour Party, widely expected to gain strength from a wave of social protests that swept Israeli cities last summer, taking 18 seats, a steep rise from its current 8, and becoming the second largest faction.